atul573/flutter-portfolio/README.md

-# Flutter Business Card App Codelab
+# Flutter Portfolio App Codelab

-In this codelab, we'll walk you through the process of creating a simple business card app using Flutter.
-The app will display the user's contact information like a business card, and you'll learn how to use Flutter widgets to create a visually appealing and functional UI.
+In this codelab, we'll walk you through the process of creating a simple Portfolio app using Flutter.
+The app will display the user's contact information like a Portfolio, and you'll learn how to use Flutter widgets to create a visually appealing and functional UI.

 ## Prerequisites